clausehound/clausehound-blog/content/blog/blog-bite-are-browsewrap-agreements-enforceable-in-california/index.md

 author: alina@clausehound.com
 tags: ["Terms of Use","Mondaq","Learn","USA"]
 date: 2016-07-29 00:00:00
-description: "This articles discusses whether or not browsewrap agreements enforceable in California."
+description: "This article discusses whether or not browsewrap agreements enforceable in California."

 ---